 ‘I don’t want anyone to feel left out,’ I say.

 Soon Mum and Dad are involved in the excitement of the party plans.

 Meanwhile, at school, Miss Darling has the children conducting a science experiment.

-the effects of force
+During Science we start testing the effects of force on toys.

 The push and pull of the experiment is symbolic of what’s happening with Tahnee and her friendships.

 I love the way author Kathryn Apel adds depth and meaning to her work using these kinds of devices that young readers will easily relate to.

 As well as introducing common dilemmas for kids, Too Many Friends introduces a whole range of fabulous classroom activities for teachers both within the book, and inspired by it.